kcskier/k3s-cluster-demo/07-helm/07-helm.md

 helm install web bitnami/nginx --set service.type=NodePort
 ```

 Verify the deployment.
-You can list the helm deployment with:
+You can list the Helm deployment with:
 ```bash
 helm list
 ```

-You can also use the usual commands to see the pods and service.
+You can also use the usual commands to see the Pods and Services.
 Run the following, taking note of the port number.
 ```bash
 kubectl get pods,svc
 ```